Publications

 Heartwood: The First Generation of Theravada

-Buddhism in America (University of Chicago Press, 2005).
+(University of Chicago Press, 2005).

 Examines how immigrant Buddhists from Thailand and mostly white convert Buddhists understand and practice Buddhism in the United States.